MontajMontajdocs

 Render Engine

-The render pipeline — React + Puppeteer + ffmpeg turns project.json into a final MP4.
+The render pipeline — React + Puppeteer + ffmpeg turns project.json into a final MP4 (or N PNG slides for carousels).

 Render Engine

-The render engine lives in render/ and turns project.json [final] into a final MP4.
-It reads the captions and overlays tracks, renders each item as a transparent video segment via React + Puppeteer, then composites everything with the source footage via ffmpeg.
+The render engine lives in render/ and turns project.json [final] into either a final MP4 (video projects) or N still PNG slides (carousel projects).
+It reads the project, renders the visual content via React + Puppeteer, and either composites with source footage via ffmpeg (video) or screenshots each slide directly (carousel).

 How Rendering Works